Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/05-point-to-point-communication.md

 >{: .solution}
 {: .challenge}

+TODO: consider switching exercise below to using Ed's example blocking code (in Google Drive) which is simpler

 > ## Blocking
 >
 > Try the code below and see what happens.
 How would you change the code to fix the problem?